 Are Apple Watches Waterproof?

 Apple Watches are not waterproof, but they are water-resistant.
-Furthermore, the Apple Watch Series 1 has a different water-resistance rating than the Series 2 and Series 3.
+Furthermore, the Apple Watch Series 1 has a different water-resistance rating than the Series 2 and later models.

 Water-Resistance Of The Apple Watch Series 1